sponaiyur/the-ai-whisperer/README.md

 - 🔍 Prompt evaluation out of 10, with reasoning.
 - ✍️ Suggestions for better prompt structuring.
 - ✅ Executes and returns results if score > 5.
+- 💭 Retains memory of 5 recent prompts, to support iterative thinking.
 - ⏳ History tracking with scores.
 - 💾 Save to CSV and load across sessions.
 - 📐 Clean, responsive Streamlit UI.